-VironIT is an innovative and reliable outsourcing software development company that offers the development of blockchain apps and Smart Contracts using Ethereum platform.
-We cooperate with our clients on a regular basis to provide them with the confidence in making the most complex business decisions by developing reliable Blockchain solutions.
+VironIT is an innovative and reliable outsourcing software development company that offers the development of blockchain apps and Smart Contracts using the Ethereum platform.
+We work with our clients on a regular basis to provide them with the confidence to make the most complex business decisions by developing reliable Blockchain solutions.

-If you have a Etherium software project in mind, just drop us a line at email@example.com
+If you have an Ethereum software project in mind, send us an email: firstname.lastname@example.org

 How is Ethereum different than Bitcoin?

-Bitcoin was conceived as a “a purely peer-to-peer version of electronic cash”, focusing on payments, and value transfer as its primary applications.
+Bitcoin was conceived as “a purely peer-to-peer version of electronic cash,” focusing on payments and value transfer as its primary applications.

-Ethereum extends the ideas Bitcoin is built on in order to provide a more generalized computational platform.
+Ethereum extends the ideas on which Bitcoin is built to provide a more generalized computational platform.
 This enables the creation of smart contracts, decentralized applications, and even decentralized governance applications.

 What are Geth, Mist, Ethminer, Mix?

 Mist: This is the equivalent of a web browser, but for the Ethereum platform.
-It acts as a GUI to display the accounts and contracts that you interact with.
+It acts as a GUI to display the accounts and contracts with which you interact.
 It also allows you to create and interact with contracts in a graphical user interface without ever touching the command line.

-Ethminer: A standalone miner.
-This can be used to mine or benchmark a mining set-up.
-It is compatible with Eth, Geth, and Pyethereum.
+Ethminer: This is a standalone miner.
+It can be used to mine or benchmark a mining set-up and is compatible with Eth, Geth, and Pyethereum.

 Mix: The integrated development environment for DApp authoring.
-Quickly prototype and debug decentralised applications on the Ethereum platform.
+Quickly prototype and debug decentralized applications on the Ethereum platform.